 As you will have gathered reading this, you'll be able to implement many of the tips listed here, but not all of them.
 This guide is designed to help you make the most of your training contract application.
 If you can implement 60, 70 or 80 of these points, I can guarantee your application will be stronger.

 Having read hundreds, if not thousands of applications, I know that most candidates don't progress past the application stage because they have made a small, but important, mistake on their application due to a lack of attention to detail.

 To improve your training contract application, above all else you should submit an error-free application form.
 All the hard work you have put in by gaining work experience, excelling academically and researching law firms in depth can be undone by a spelling mistake, the misuse of an apostrophe or a duplicated word.

-by Paul Gascoyne, Graduate Recruitment Manager, Shearman & Sterling (London) LLP
+by Paul Gascoyne, Senior Recruitment Manager, Shearman & Sterling (London) LLP